-A CKF chapter is a branch off of our non-profit that consists of a group of people striving to help cancer patients during their difficult fight for their lives.
+A CKF chapter is a branch off of our non-profit that consists of a group of people striving to help cancer patients during the most difficult fight of their lives.
 Whether it is a group of 6 people or 50, every chapter is significant and crucial to Cancer Kids First’s mission.
-A chapter can be a school club, a community group, or just among friends.
+A chapter can be a school club, a community group, or a state-wide initiative.

 Understanding the difference between a chapter and a project is important.
-While both may aim towards achieving one goal with a group of people, chapters differ in the way that there is a commitment to maintaining a close relationship with the kids at your partner cancer hospital.
-Chapters are also expected to maintain good relationships with their partners to bring a larger-scale impact to the Cancer Kids First mission.
+While both may aim towards achieving one goal with a group of people, chapters differ in the way that there is a continuous commitment to maintaining a close relationship with your team members, volunteers, stakeholders, and pediatric cancer hospitals.
+Chapters are expected to maintain positive relationships to bring a localized impact to the Cancer Kids First mission.

 All About a CKF Chapter

 1. Help ease the difficult childhoods of pediatric cancer patients